Puntalytics/Puntalytics.github.io/fantasy.md

-*Any of these three may well perform better than some or all of the 1b punters; however, they’re just a little too young and unproven for us to group them all together.
-Jack Fox is definitely ranked too low, but with just a 1-year sample, and a downward trending second half of 2020, we have to wait before bumping him up.
-Wishnowsky has been good, but not at the level of the vets above him, and Charlton had a solid rookie campaign and gets a bump from playing on a team with major questions at QB (sorry Sammy).*
+*Any of these three may well perform better than some or all of the 1b punters; however, they’re just a little too young and unproven for us to group them all together. **Fox** is definitely ranked too low, but with just a 1-year sample, and a downward trending second half of 2020, we have to wait before bumping him up. **Wishnowsky** has been good, but not at the level of the vets above him, and **Charlton** had a solid rookie campaign and gets a bump from playing on a team with major questions at QB (sorry Sammy).*